-Because butter is denser than flour, you would actually need a 2:1 ratio of flour to butter by volume.
-In other words, two tablespoons of flour is equal to one tablespoon of butter by weight.
+Because butter is denser than flour, you would need a 2:1 ratio of flour to butter by volume.
+In other words, two tablespoons of flour are equal to one tablespoon of butter by weight.

 Roux is made by stirring the flour into the melted butter and then cooking it for a few minutes so that the floury taste cooks off.
 Then, the roux can be used or cooked further to develop more color and a toasty flavor.